Metformin may be one of the cheapest and most underused weight loss medications out there.

 The answer to that question is probably…

-Patients treated with metformin lost on average 10-14 pounds (5.6% to 6.5% of body weight) compared to controls which gained 6-8 pounds during the same time period.
+Patients treated with metformin lost on average 10-14 pounds (5.6% to 6.5% of body weight) compared to controls who gained 6-8 pounds during the same time period.

-Which means that if you are only 5-10 pounds overweight, it's not likely that metformin will help you lose ALL of that weight, instead it may only help you lose a couple pounds.
+This means that if you are only 5-10 pounds overweight, it’s not likely that metformin will help you lose ALL of that weight, instead, it may only help you lose a couple of pounds.